a-n-t-h-o-n-y/TermOx/README.md

 make demos                                # Build demos(optional)
 ```

-Installing the library with CMake will place the headers and the library
-archive in the standard GNU install directories.

 ## Using the Library

 It is recommended to clone this library into your project and use it as a